VanDalkvist/resources/services.md

 * [PageSpeed Tools](https://developers.google.com/speed/pagespeed/) - Analyze and optimize your website with PageSpeed tools to implement the web performance best practices.

+* [Zapier](https://zapier.com/) - Zapier connects the web apps you use to easily move your data and automate tedious tasks.
+    > Your time is invaluable.
+Invest in yourself.

 #API

 ###Main